varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 (content:references:functions)=
 ## Functions
 In programming, a function is a block of code that performs a specific task and may return a value.
 Functions are a fundamental building block of most programming languages, and they are used to modularize and organize code into reusable units.
 Functions allow you to write code that can be called from multiple places in your program, making your code more organized, modular, and easier to read and maintain.
 Functions can also accept input in the form of arguments, which are values passed to the function when it is called, and they can return a value to the caller using the return statement.
-Functions can be defined and called from anywhere in your program, and they can be called multiple times with different arguments.
-Thus, they are an essential tool for organizing and modularizing code in any programming project.
+Functions can be defined and called from anywhere in your program and can be called multiple times with different arguments.
+Thus, they are essential for organizing and modularizing code in any programming project.

 ### Mathematical functions
 Most of us are familiar with the idea of a function from mathematics ({numref}`fig-mathematical-function`).
 A mathematical function takes input from a domain (the set of possible inputs) and converts this input to an output that lives in the codomain.
-The codomain is the set of all possible output values, while the range (which is a subset of the codomain) is the set of values we actually observe.
+The codomain is the set of all possible output values, while the range (a subset of the codomain) is the set of values we observe.

 ```{figure} ./figs/Fig-Mathematical-Function.png
 ---